Trekking in Bhutan the best way to explore

 Spring and Autumn are the best times or seasons to trek in Bhutan.
 The weather is clear, there is plenty of sunshine and the daytime temperatures are just about right.
 Hiking and trekking routes vary from hour long to half-day hikes to month long expeditions that go near its northern frontiers.
 There are various choices for trekking in Bhutan.
 Some take you to real wilderness while others bring you in touch with rural life.
 The trails are generally in good condition.

-Trekking in Bhutan can be quite challenging so physical fitness is essential.
+Bhutan Trekking can be quite challenging so physical fitness is essential.
 Some trekking routes go over mountain passes which are more than 4,000 metres high and the terrain can get extremely rugged.
 Acclimatisation to the altitude is essential Routes are graded from easy, moderate to strenuous depending on the altitude, daily walking hours and length.

 Easy routes generally involve walking three to fours a day at a steady altitude and lasts between three to four days.
 Moderate routes have more noticeable ascents and descents and daily walking hours is more than four hours.
 It might involve going over one or two mountain passes.
 The strenuous and hard routes are extremely challenging and involve more than seven walking hours a day.
 Altitudes can vary significantly along the route going beyond 5,000 metres.
 The trek can stretch for more than a week to three weeks and is meant for seasoned trekkers.